doodDotJS/very-simple-cipher/README.md

 Hi, thank you for reading this.

+> Please note that this script is not perfect and can be buggy.
 > Please **DO NOT** use this to encrypt any real information.
 It's really not effective for real life situations.

 ## How to set up.